jhjh0409/AlgoViz/README.md

 ## Usage

 1. **Home Page**: Navigate to different sections of the application
-2. **Visualizer**: Select an algorithm, adjust the array size and speed, then click "Start Sorting" to see the algorithm in action
+2. **Visualizer**: Select an algorithm or data structure, adjust the parameters and speed, then click "Start" to see it in action
-3. **Learn**: Read about different sorting algorithms and their characteristics
+3. **Learn**: Read about different sorting algorithms and data structures, and their characteristics

 ## Technologies Used